Psychotherapist, Trainer, Supervisor, Facilitator

 - Certificate IV in Workplace Training and Assessment

-- Current studies – Master of Culture, Health and Medicine (medical anthropology)
+- Current studies – Master of Culture, Health and Medicine (critical medical anthropology)